davidjryan2000/stream3_prj/README.md

 ##Testing
 Testing was carried out locally and since deployment.
 Version control was carried out on Git and copies of the project were kept locally.

+##Admin Access
+For viewing of the admin panel please use the following credentials
+username: superadmin
+password: openme1234.